ACADVL: Function

 The VLCAD enzyme catalyzes most of fatty acid beta-oxidation by forming a C2-C3 trans-double bond in the fatty acid.
-VLCAD is specific to very long-chain fatty acids, typically C16-acylCoA and longer.
+VLCAD is specific to very long-chain fatty acids, typically C16-acyl-CoA and longer.
 In mice that have VLCAD deficiency, there is little to no protein hyperacetylation in the liver; this implies that the VLCAD protein is also necessary for protein acetylation in this biological system.

 Clinical significance

 ACADVL is linked with very long-chain acyl-coenzyme A dehydrogenase deficiency (VLCADD), which has many symptoms, and typically presents as one of three phenotypes.
 The first is severe, with an early childhood onset and high mortality rate; the most common symptom is this form is cardiomyopathy.
 The second is a late onset childhood form, with milder symptoms that present most commonly as hypoketotic hypoglycemia.
 The final form presents in adulthood, and presents as isolated skeletal muscle involvement, rhabdomyolysis, and myoglobinuria, which is triggered by exercise or fasting.
 The disease is typically diagnosed by first performing tandem mass spectrometry on a blood sample of the patient during a period of stress, and then performing molecular genetic testing for the presence of the ACADVL gene.
-The deficiency is treated systematically, but certain conditions such as fasting, myocardial irritation, dehydration, and high fat diets are avoided in attempt to prevent secondary complications.
+The deficiency is treated systematically, but certain conditions such as fasting, myocardial irritation, dehydration, and high fat diets are avoided in an attempt to prevent secondary complications.